logoApps documentation

 Value visibility

-When the columns view is enabled and visible for the customers, you can also restrict the value visibility for selected service projects.
-Users in those projects will be able to add a field as a column, but won’t be able to see its contents.
+When the columns view is enabled and visible for the customers, you can also restrict the Value visibility for selected service projects.

 Steps

-2. Add service projects to the permission pool.
+2. Add service project(s) to set permissions.

 Configure my request view Jira Service Management